January 7-9, 2021

-Patrick Durkin of Waupaca, Wisconsin, assists Teresa Johnson – ATA’s senior director of communications and administration – in writing and editing articles, press releases, brochures and other publications for the ATA.
+Patrick Durkin of Waupaca, Wisconsin, assists Allison Jasper – ATA’s Senior Director of Marketing and Communications – in writing and editing articles, press releases, brochures and other publications for the ATA.
 The ATA communications team works with other ATA staff to develop, write and edit informational materials for ATA websites, industry trade magazines, informational pamphlets and educational publications.

 Patrick is a full-time freelance editor/writer, and has worked with the ATA as a private contractor since September 2001.
 In his current role, he is the ATA’s chief copy editor, and also reports on ATA policies and matters handled by the ATA Board of Directors.
-His articles and other freelance work appear frequently in national hunting magazines.
+His articles and other freelance work appear frequently in American Hunter, other national hunting magazines, and the MeatEater website.
 Patrick also writes a weekly outdoors column and biweekly feature articles for 17 Wisconsin newspapers, including the Green Bay Press-Gazette, Wisconsin State Journal and Wisconsin Outdoor News.
 His column has won first place several times in the Wisconsin Newspaper Association’s annual writing contest.

 That groundbreaking series earned him and D&DH the 1995 “Industry Award” from the National Hunter Education Association.
 Patrick and D&DH updated the survey in 1999.
 The three-part series reporting the survey’s findings won the 2001 Tree Stand Manufacturers’ Association Award for its insights into improving tree-stand safety practices.

 Patrick has been an avid bowhunter since age 15, and continues to enjoy bowhunting elk and whitetails each fall.
 He also enjoys fishing, boat-building and marathon running.